 The ﬁrst known Holmesian club in the Dayton area was S.H.E.R.L.O.C.
 K., the Sherlock Holmes

-Enthusiastic Readers’ League on Criminal Knowledge, founded at Wright State University in 1973 by Professors Martin Arbagi (now retired from WSU) and John Zamonski (now retired from nearby Central State University), and James Newton, an undergraduate who later went on to become Professor of Economics at Capitol University and The Ohio State University, both in Columbus.
+Enthusiastic Readers’ League on Criminal Knowledge, founded at Wright State University (hereafter, WSU) in 1973 by Professors Martin Arbagi (now retired from WSU) and John Zamonski (now retired from nearby Central State University), and James Newton, an undergraduate who later went on to become Professor of Economics at Capitol University and The Ohio State University, both in Columbus.
 James Hughes of WSU’s English Department, Rebecca Ann Harold, now a lawyer practicing in Nevada; †Robert Gardier, a Professor of (you guessed it!)
 Toxicology at WSU’s then newly-established Medical School; and †Ritchie Thomas, newly-appointed University Librarian, soon joined.